FuNk-y0u/logwatcher.js/README.md

 # logwatcher.js
-A basic log watcher written to detect and changes to the log file and output it
+A basic log watcher written to detect changes to the log file and output it